datamintsGmbH/datamints_locallang_builder/Documentation/Index.rst

 :License:
    Please see file LICENSE.txt

-Provides a backend-module to translate/modify locallang-files of active extensions.
-It is also possible to use an auto-translate provider like Azure or DeepL
+The extension "datamints_locallang_builder" offers a backend module for translating and modifying local language files of active extensions.
+It is also possible to use an independent translation provider such as Azure or DeepL

 .. image:: Images/locallang_fp.jpg
   :target: https://www.datamints.com/